Maximum Recovery-MINIMUM TIMeâ„¢

 • Arm or leg fractures: Breaking an arm or a leg is all too common in a motor vehicle accident.
 Many drivers who are hurt in car accidents have broken legs from trying to apply pressure to the brake pedal.
 In contrast, defensive injuries can result from covering your face or bracing yourself for impact.

-• Broken ribs: Our ribs protect our vital organs such as the heart, lungs, liver, and many other vulnerable systems.
+• Broken ribs: Our ribs protect vital organs, including the heart, lungs, and liver, as well as other vulnerable systems.
 A car accident provides more than enough force to shatter ribs, however, leaving survivors with segmented fractures that are very hard to mend.

-• Pelvic fractures: Our pelvis is one of the strongest bones in our body and also contains marrow, which builds white blood cells and fosters our immune systems.
+• Pelvic fractures: Our pelvis is one of the strongest bones in our body, and it also contains marrow, which builds white blood cells and fosters our immune system.
 A pelvic fracture can be severe and result in blood clots and stroke if the marrow is released into the bloodstream.
 These types of injuries may require surgery, long periods of immobilization, and even cause permanent disability.

 Broken Bones from Falls

-Whether it is a fall from a great height or simply slipping on a wet or icy surface and hitting the ground, our bones protect our organs from these sorts of impacts as much as they can.
-Even still, falling can break bones, especially for the elderly or people with weakened bone density.
-If you have fallen and broken bones, an excellent injury attorney might be able to get you the compensation you deserve.
+Whether it’s a fall from a significant height or a slip on a wet or icy surface that results in a ground impact, our bones protect our organs as much as possible.
+However, falls can still cause broken bones, particularly in the elderly or those with weakened bone density.
+If you’ve fallen and suffered broken bones, a skilled broken bone attorney can help you secure the compensation you deserve.

 • Wrists: Attempting to break your fall can hyperextend your wrist and cause stress fractures in one or many bones that comprise your wrist.